johndunne2019/pands-problem-set/README.md

 # Problem Set Solutions

 This repository contains my solutions to the Problem set 2019 for the module Programming and Scripting at GMIT.
-(See here for the instructions) (https://github.com/ianmcloughlin/problems-pands-2019/raw/master/problems.pdf)
+See here for the instructions - https://github.com/ianmcloughlin/problems-pands-2019/raw/master/problems.pdf

 ## How to download this repository